msywensky/nativescript-phone/README.md

 ```

 ## Video Tutorial

 [egghead plugin lesson @ https://egghead.io/lessons/javascript-using-the-device-phone-and-sms-with-nativescript](https://egghead.io/lessons/javascript-using-the-device-phone-and-sms-with-nativescript)

 ### Android

 To dial the phone without user interaction on Android your app must request permission to dial.
 The following must be in your app's AndroidManifest.xml.
-The plugin should add this for you if it does not exist already.

 ```xml
 <uses-permission android:name="android.permission.CALL_PHONE" />
 ```

 ### IOS

 You must add the following line to your project's Info.plist